gbmhunter/blog/content/programming/languages/rust/running-rust-on-microcontrollers/_index.md

 };
 ```

+**After reading all of this you may be wondering how Rust implements these return types which can seemingly contain different "types" of data.** The key idea behind this is that Rust's enum is implemented behind-the-scenes as a tagged union of all the things it can be.
+There is also _null pointer optimization_ which means that Rust can optimize the space of the union when there are two possible return types: 1 which doesn't contain any data (e.g. `None`) and another which contains data but can't possible be `0` -- in that case Rust will collapse the two things into one variable and use `0` to indicate `None`.
+This is how `Option<&T>` works.

 ### no_std

 One of the reasons Rust feels like it has first-tier embedded support is the standardized `#![no_std]` crate-level attribute.
 This attribute indicates the crate will link to the `core-crate` instead of the `std-crate`.
 The `core-crate` is a subset of the `std-crate` which **does not contain any APIs which assume/require the use of an operating system**.
 This `no_std` is a perfect fit for bare-metal or custom RTOS environments.
 It provides the basic features such as primitives (floats, strings, slices, e.t.c) and generic processor features such as atomic operations and SIMD instructions.
 However, it does not provide any API to create things such as threads, file-system access, or the ability to make system calls.